-- for sufficient consideration (for money, goods or services that reflect its commercial value); and - without knowledge of any circumstances that would arouse reasonable suspicion that the property was the proceeds or instrumentality of crime.
+- for sufficient consideration (for money, goods or services that reflect its commercial value); and - without knowledge, and in circumstances that would not arouse a reasonable suspicion, that the property was the proceeds or instrumentality of crime.

 Further, under POCA and in various other jurisdictions, if an innocent third party has an interest in property that is the subject of a forfeiture order, the court may direct that such interest be excluded from the operation of the relevant forfeiture order.
 Alternatively, a compensation order can be made in favour of that person following the disposal of the property.